Frede Jensen (philologist): Life

 He spent the summer of 1953 studying at the University of Santiago de Compostela in Spain, then went on to attend the University of Salamanca, Spain where he received a Spanish philology degree in 1955 (Diplomado de Filologia Hispánica).
 It was here that he met his future wife, whom he later wed in the United States in 1968.

 In 1956, Jensen moved to Los Angeles, California in the United States on a Fulbright grant and subsequently earned his PhD from U.C.L.A. in 1961, in Romance languages and Literatures with an emphasis in philology (French, Spanish, and Italian).

 Over the next 6 years, Jensen held a number of teaching positions, first at the University of Calgary, Canada and then at U.C.L.A., before settling in Boulder, Colorado to take on a professorship position at the University of Colorado in 1967.
 Jensen was Professor of French at the University of Colorado at Boulder until his retirement on June 19, 1996.

 Jensen was the recipient of numerous awards for scholarly achievements throughout his career.
 He also served as the President of the Centre de Guillaume IX, a center for research in Troubadour studies, and was a member of the editorial board of Semasia (a romance philology publication).

-He was also an avid mountaineer who summitted hundreds of peaks in Canada, Mexico, Morocco, Europe and the United States, and he climbed all fifty three of Colorado's 14,000-foot peaks within two summers.
+He was also an avid mountaineer who summited hundreds of peaks in Canada, Mexico, Morocco, Europe and the United States, and he climbed all fifty three of Colorado's 14,000-foot peaks within two summers.
 He continued to hike regularly up until his death in September 2008, in Boulder, Colorado, at the age of 82.

+A portion of his personal library, including many of his own works, has been donated to the University of California, Santa Cruz, and to the Norlin library at the University of Colorado, Boulder in support of research in Romance philology and linguistics.